-Many meditate for relaxation and de-stressing, while other practice more intentionally with an emphasis on spiritual knowing/awakening.
+Many meditate for relaxation and de-stressing, while others practice more intentionally with an emphasis on spiritual knowing/awakening.
 Regardless of one’s purpose and approach, the practice of meditation is generally life-enriching.
 Most methods help shift the meditator’s awareness from being thought-sensation oriented, to being the witness, resting alertly, observing presently, dispassionately.
 In yogic (transcendental) meditation practice, one’s ideal intention and action is complete self-surrender into infinite Consciousness; pure Being .

 Engaged in thinking, centered in thought, the yogi sought relief.
 Elevating attention, his essence became foremost, and formless fulfillment in Being was realized.